nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 {% include note.html content="Please see [Guidance on the population of CodeableConcept](pages/accessrecord_structured/guidance-on-the-population-of-codeableconcept.pdf)." %}

-## Definitions of optionality, required and 'MUST SUPPORT'
+## Definitions of mandatory, required and optional

 Throughout are profile pages within the specification we have a label for each data item named "Optionality", which details whether or not each data item has to be included in the resource.
 This item has 3 possible values: